Average Property Management Fees & Real Estate Management Costs (2026 Guide)

 What I’ve Seen Work

-The negotiation that moves the needle most consistently isn't about shaving the monthly management fee — it's about getting the leasing fee structure right.
-Ask for a tiered leasing fee: lower for renewals (or no fee at all), and a fair rate only for new placements.
+The negotiation that moves the needle most consistently is not shaving the monthly management fee.
+It is getting the leasing fee structure right.
+Ask for a tiered leasing fee: lower for renewals, or no fee at all, and a fair rate only for new placements.
 This rewards tenant retention, which is what you actually want the manager focused on.

 8. Are Property Management Fees Worth It?